 3 points: why OpenStack is a great alternative

-- Amazon AWS is a great service, the most advanced cloud computing platform right now, but it cannot meet every market and company in the world.
-In the IT industry we have a lot of industries where Amazon is still far to be even considered.
-There are a lot of problems related to this: security and privacy are, of cource, the most important barriers of adoption.
+- AWS is a great service, the most advanced cloud computing platform right now, but it cannot meet every market and company in the world.
+In the IT industry, we have a lot of industries where Amazon is still far to be even considered.
+There are a lot of problems related to this: security and privacy are, of course, the most important barriers to adoption.

 - Even if it lacks a lot of features, OpenStack is becoming an alternative to the “vendors world” of VMware, Microsoft and so on.
 It’s about investing in an open source platform, on hiring people with development skills that are able to understand and manage all the OpenStack components.

-Those are points that are convincing CEOs and CTOs around the world about the OpenStack adoption and sometimes, they are the same arguments that are changing how ISP and hosting providers build their teams: more devops and developers and less generalist syadmins.
+Those are points that are convincing CEOs and CTOs around the world about the OpenStack adoption and sometimes, they are the same arguments that are changing how ISP and hosting providers build their teams: more DevOps and developers and fewer generalist sysadmins.

 It’s not a product for everyone.
 At least now.

 Canonical is doing a great job in trying to simplify how OpenStack can be installed and managed, and that is another path to the success of this platform.
 We can see clearly here why the number of cloud computing jobs is skyrocketing.

 OpenStack: a problem of leadership